Villein

 A villein is a class of serf tied to the land under the feudal system.
 As part of the contract with the lord of the manor, they were expected to spend some of their time working on the lord's fields in return for land.
-Villeins existed under a number of legal restrictions that differentiated them from freemen, and could not leave without his lord's permission.
+Villeins existed under a number of legal restrictions that differentiated them from freemen and could not leave without their lord's permission.
 Generally, villeins held their status not by birth but by the land they held, and it was also possible for them to gain manumission from their lords.
 The villeinage system largely died out in England in 1500, with some forms of villeinage being in use in France until 1789.

 Etymology

 Villein is derived from Late Latin villanus, meaning a man employed at a Roman villa rustica, or large agricultural estate.
 The system of tied serfdom originates from a decree issued by the late Roman Emperor Diocletian (r.
 284–305 CE) in an attempt to prevent the flight of peasants from the land and the consequent decline in food production.
 The decree obliged peasants to register in their locality and never leave it.

 Because of the low social status of villeins, the term became derogatory.
 In modern French vilain means "ugly" or "naughty".
 In Italian, Villano means "rude" or "ill-mannered".
 For the Spanish Villano, the RAE preserves the definition of "neighbour or inhabitant of a village or town", but it also accepts the derogatory use, which is very similar to the Modern English villain.